lyyc199586/lyyc199586.github.io/_posts/2019-07-21-blog-building.md

 ### Markdown

-Blog contexts are in markdown format (.md)
+Blog contents are in markdown format (.md)

 ### vscode